Department of Pastoral Care

 - Promotion of healthy life-work balance for members of our department.

 Pastoral Care Staff

-- The Rev. Nancy Adams, M.Div., BCC, is coordinator of pastoral services.
-An ordained United Church of Christ minister, she is Board certified by the Association of Professional Chaplains with extensive work in acute care and HIV+/AIDS ministries.
+- The Rev. Nancy Adams, M.Div., BCC, is the ICU Staff Chaplain at SLUH-B. An ordained United Church of Christ minister, she is Board certified by the Association of Professional Chaplains with extensive work in acute care and HIV+/AIDS ministries.

 CPE Programs - Residency and Internships